danielgoehring/PaymentApp-react/README.md

 # Payment App

-Welcome to the Payment App repository!
 This app is a payment platform built using React.js and Firebase authentication, allowing users to create accounts, log in, and manage their payments securely.

 ## Table of Contents